Tubbz-alt/Tech-Research-Resource/README.md

-# Tech demonstrator research
+# Tech Demonstrator Research

-This page is built by Melissa Wood for the purpose of being a resource for research into emerging technology.
+Put together by [Melissa Wood](http://melissawood.co.uk/) for the purpose of being a resource for research into emerging technology.

 ### Information Security